Skip to main content

 • The influence of military indoctrination, socialization, training, and unit cohesion on vulnerability, risk, and resilience

-• How physical symptoms and psychiatric diagnoses may affect; Military career progression, Security clearances, Military medical reviews, Fitness-for-duty evaluations, Disability ratings and compensation, and Separation from military service
+• How physical symptoms and psychiatric diagnoses may affect military career progression, security clearances, military medical reviews, fitness-for-duty evaluations, disability ratings, compensation, and separation from military service

-After completing a Master’s degree in Social Work, army social workers will receive Advanced Individual Training (AIT) through the Army’s Medical Service Corps.
-Navy social workers, on the other hand, will attend a five-week Office Development School (ODS) in Rhode Island.
-Military social workers must possess knowledge of the advanced practice behaviors and standards of care outlined by the Council on Social Work Education and the National Association of Social Workers, respectively.
+After completing an MSW program, U.S. Army social workers receive advanced individual training (AIT) through the Army’s Medical Service Corps.
+U.S. Navy social workers attend a five-week program at the Officer Development School (ODS) in Rhode Island.
+Military social workers must possess knowledge of the Council on Social Work Education’s advanced practice behaviors and the National Association of Social Workers’ standards of care.